An overview of the past winners of te Human Rigts Tulip.

 2014 | Mideast Youth |

-The Human Rights Tulip 2014 has been awarded to Mideast Youth.
-The Human Rights Tulip is an annual award from the minister of Foreign Affairs for human rights defenders who defend and promote human rights in an innovative way.
-Minister Koenders will award the prize today.
-Esra’a Al Shafei will receive the award on behalf of the organization.
+The Human Rights Tulip 2014 was awarded to Mideast Youth.
+Esra’a Al Shafei received the award on behalf of the organization.
 ‘The dramatic worldwide deterioration of compliance with human rights obligations calls for unconventional measures against these violations.
-This is something that Mideast Youth excels in’, says Koenders.
+This is something that Mideast Youth excels in’, said Koenders.

 Esra’a Al Shafei (1986) is the founder and director of Mideast Youth.
 She is one of the most influential internet rights activists in the Arab world.
 Al Shafei fights for a world without censorship by using the internet as a platform for freedom of speech and information.
 She is the voice of a new generation that deploys social media, design and music to gain attention for controversial issues.